 What will students study?

 Students will explore their creative side in response to both traditional and contemporary art work using a wide range of media in an expressive way.
-Pupils will gain confidence in observational drawing and learn to print, paint and pastel.
+Students will gain confidence in observational drawing and learn to print, paint and pastel.
 They will develop and apply their skills through experimentation, analysis and refinement.
-Pupils will also have the opportunity to enrich their learning by taking part in various external workshops led by professional and award winning artists.
+Students will also have the opportunity to enrich their learning by taking part in various external workshops led by professional and award winning artists.

 Students study the AQA specification in Art and will build portfolios reflecting the 4 assessment objectives.
-In year 9, pupils explore sub topics under a natural forms theme in a foundation style format, learning how to structure their sketchbook and develop skills in presentation whilst experimenting with an extensive range of media and techniques.
+In year 9, students explore sub topics under a natural forms theme in a foundation style format, learning how to structure their sketchbook and develop skills in presentation whilst experimenting with an extensive range of media and techniques.

-In year 10, pupils will build a coursework portfolio (60%) and develop a project centred on a theme of their choice to develop independent learning.
+In year 10, students will build a coursework portfolio (60%) and develop a project centred on a theme of their choice to develop independent learning.
 Students will support their findings with trips to a gallery and the opportunity for skills based workshops.
 Year 11 will continue to build upon skills in more depth demonstrating high levels of refinement and contextual understanding.

 The course provides students with opportunities to develop a personal response, ideas and observations.
 Students flourish through independence of mind and learn how to analyse critical and contextual forms.